 If you have a photo or two of wildlife on the Lake Wales Ridge, a digital copy can be submitted via email (firstname.lastname@example.org) for our Gallery page.

 Monthly guided walks on local trails with a naturalist will start in January.
 These will be shown on the Events (calendar) page when they have been scheduled.
+Regular meetings start with a potluck supper at 6, followed by a program at 7.

 Thanks for visiting!